sosrdevelopment/goodx-test/README.md

 - IDK but NB
   - entity_uid on POST /api/bookings
 - UI
+  - [In Progress] --  Swal confirms
+  - [In Progress] --  Update / Delete bookings
   - Loading Modal on login
   - Add tabs to diary bookings
 - Backend